 Invasive Alien Species (IAS) are recognized in numerous regulations as a key cause of the loss of native species and the reduction of biodiversity (e.g. EC 708/2007; S.I.
 477 of 2011).

 Seascape is an important element in any maritime nation’s sense of identity and culture.
 It relates to where and how people value their coasts.
 As is evident in national tourism statistics, Irish seascapes are especially valued along the Wild Atlantic Way.
-This project aims to broadly define and classification Ireland’s Seascapes.
-This will lead to a better understanding of the character and values of the relevant seascapes and provide national baseline information available from which the planning and decision making processes can respond to future changes.
+This project aimed to broadly define and classify Ireland’s Seascapes.
+This has improved our understanding of the character and values of the relevant seascapes and provided national baseline information available from which the planning and decision making processes can respond to future changes.

-Project 1 aims to identify and map datasets of relevance to the MSP process and review their validity.
-It will provide up-to-date spatial and temporal information on marine ecosystems and human activities taking place within Ireland’s maritime domain to support marine spatial planning.
+This project aimed to identify and map datasets of relevance to the MSP process and review their validity.
+It provided up-to-date spatial and temporal information on marine ecosystems and human activities taking place within Ireland’s maritime domain to support marine spatial planning.

-This project will build on Project 1 Data Discovery, Collation and Gap Analysis for Spatial Representation.
-Specifically Project 2 aims to provide up-to-date spatial and temporal information by filling in gaps in knowledge required to support MSP, regarding human activities, pressures, resource distribution etc.
+This project built on Data Discovery, Collation and Gap Analysis for Spatial Representation.
+This project aimed to provide up-to-date spatial and temporal information by filling in gaps in knowledge required to support MSP, regarding human activities, pressures, resource distribution etc.

-This project will explore and develop the evidence on climate change implications for MSP.
-A review of existing MSP will summarise best practice approaches for incorporating climate change in marine spatial plans.
+This project explored and developed the evidence on climate change implications for MSP.
+A review of existing MSP was carried out to summarise best practice approaches for incorporating climate change in marine spatial plans.

-The aim of Project 7 is to ensure reliable data storage and management systems.
+The aim of this project is to ensure reliable data storage and management systems.
 This will provide assurance of the availability and versioning of data.
 Improved data archiving will support legislative compliance and reduce costs by only retaining data which are required.